ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 Otherwise, the JWE Protected Header (and JWE Shared Unprotected Header) MUST NOT contain "alg".
 - JOSE Header parameter "alg" MUST be a JOSE-HPKE algorithm.
 - JOSE Header parameter "psk_id" MAY be present.
-- JOSE Header parameter "ek" MUST be present and contain base64url-encoded HPKE encapsulated key.
+- JOSE Header parameter "ek" MUST be present and contain the base64url-encoded HPKE encapsulated key.
 - Recipient JWE Encrypted Key MUST be the ciphertext from HPKE Encryption.
 - The HPKE info parameter defaults to the empty string; mutually known private information MAY be used instead.
 - The HPKE AAD parameter MUST be set to the empty string.
 - THE HPKE plaintext MUST be set to the CEK.

-The processing of "enc", "iv", "tag", "aad", and "ciphertext" is already defined in {{RFC7516}}.
-Implementations should follow the existing
+The processing of "enc", "iv", "tag", "aad", and "ciphertext" is as already defined in {{RFC7516}}.
+Implementations process these parameters as defined in {{RFC7516}};
-JWE specifications for handling these parameters, and no additional processing requirements are introduced by HPKE-based key encryption.
+no additional processing requirements are introduced by HPKE-based key encryption.

 ## JSON Example

-Below is an example of a JWE using the JSON Serialization:
+Below is an example of a JWE using the JSON Serialization and HPKE key encryption:

 ~~~
 {